p-argento/uni/DSD/exam exercises.md

 5. COUNT(), SUM(), AVG(), MIN(), MAX()
 6. LAG(attribute, offset=1, default=NULL) and LEAD(attribute, offset=1, default =NULL)
 7. ROWS, RANGE

+Rollup eliminate the rightmost attribute each time.
+Over creates a column as it was a groupby but keeping all the rows, meaning that the rows that should have been grouped have the same value.
+Partition by is for the attribute to group by, if there isn't any, it means no groupby, and can be used for the total.
+Rank can be used together with groupby within the over to display the rank order, also within the partition if specified.
+Lag and lead get the value of attribute in offset rows before or after.

 ## 4. Materialized Views